What You Need to Know Before Renting a House in Nairobi

 I’ve been doing house-hunting in different towns and these are my observations.

-Nowadays, house developers prefer putting up 1, 2, or 3 bedroom houses to bedsitters and single rooms.
-With a good reason: There are more advantages, for example, in renting out a two-bedroom house to renting out 3 single rooms.
+Nowadays, house developers prefer putting up 1, 2, or 3-bedroom houses to bedsitters and single rooms.
+For a good reason: It’s more advantageous to rent out a two-bedroom house than 3 single rooms.

-The 2 bedroom will earn more money in rent, there are fewer people on the property so it’s more secure and there is less damage on fittings.
+The 2 bedroom will earn more money in rent.
+There are also fewer people on the property, so it’s more secure and there is less damage to fittings.

-They are also less likely to default on payments (They have, you know, a reputation to protect).
+They are also less likely to default on payments (They have a reputation to protect, you know).
 Generally, there is less headache involved.

-It then means you are more likely to struggle finding a single room or bedsitter than you will a 1, 2, or 3-bedroom house.
+It then means you are more likely to struggle to find a single room or bedsitter than a 1, 2, or 3-bedroom house.

-And the majority of bedsitters and single rooms are usually occupied.
+And the most of bedsitters and single rooms are usually fully occupied.
 The ones that are unoccupied are either too expensive or far from town.
 Or, well, they don’t look that nice.

 When is the best time to look for a rental house?